-Nipissing University's Alumni Advisory Board has many ways for alumni to be active members of the Nipissing University Community and never leave home.
+Nipissing University's Alumni Advisory Board (NUAAB) has many ways for alumni to be active members of the Nipissing University Community and never leave home.
 All graduates of Nipissing University are members of Nipissing University's Alumni Association and there are no membership fees.

 Nipissing's Alumni Advisory Board provides support for alumni programs, communications, events, branch and chapter outreach, scholarships and other initiatives.
 When alumni participate in the special programs offered by our service providers, the Alumni Board benefits and we are able to increase what we offer you - our alumni.

 Lisa Snider grew up in North Bay and completed the Honours Bachelor of Business Administration Program at Nipissing in 2012 in the Organizational Studies stream.
 After graduating from Nipissing, Lisa furthered her education and completed a Masters of Industrial Relations & Human Resources degree at the University of Toronto.
 Lisa began her career in Toronto as a Human Resources Coordinator at The Mark Anthony Group - a Canadian-owned Beverage Alcohol producer and distributor.
 Lisa has had a progressive career in Human Resources, and is now the Director of People Operations for the Canadian Commercial division supporting over 200 employees across Canada.
 In this role, Lisa is responsible for talent acquisition and development, organizational design and succession planning.

 Laurel Muldoon, BA Hons ’15, MESc ‘19 - Vice President